astroB33/router_water_tank/README.md

 * If the requested power is in 1600W ..
 2400W, then 2 relays are used + the dimmer for the "power - 1600W".
 * If the requested power is greater than 2400W, then 3 relays are used + the dimmer is turned off (the relay associated the the dimmer is turned off).

+The power of the SSR + Zero crossing is managed by the forked `RBDDimmer` project, that updates this library for the latest Arduino API.

 A minimal dimmer power can be set, so the dimmer is only used if the requested power for the dimmer exceeds this power.
 E.g. if the minimum is set to 100W, then the dimmer not used when the total power is 50W, 850W or 1650W.

 power_manager